nisaacson/pdf-extract/README.md

 var absolute_path_to_pdf = '~/Downloads/electronic.pdf'
 var options = {
   type: 'text',  // extract the actual text in the pdf file
-  enc: 'UTF-8'   // optional, encoding to use for the text output }
+  enc: 'UTF-8',  // optional, encoding to use for the text output
+  mode: 'layout' // optional, mode to use when reading the pdf }
 var processor = pdf_extract(absolute_path_to_pdf, options, function(err) {
   if (err) {